Completing your application

 For example, we would require applicants who have studied in the USA to have a minimum GPA of 3.6/4.0.

 At least two years of finance-related work experience.
 This could be in a bank or financial institution, but could also be in financial accounting or finance-related legal work, or in the financial arm of a non-financial company.
 Ideally, at least one year of this should be in a front office finance role or equivalent.

 Fluency in English is a pre-requisite for the Cambridge MFin.
 If English is not your first language, you must have taken a recognised English proficiency test in the two years prior to 30 September on the year for which you’re applying for entry.
 Please note that the English Language Policy will be updated in November 2022.

 The Master of Finance is open to graduates of any discipline, so long as they can show a willingness to reach the necessary level of maths and statistics.

-We have provided specific guidance on the level of knowledge required to complete the core courses taught on the programme.
+We have provided specific guidance on the level of maths and stats knowledge required to complete the core courses taught on the programme.

 For those with an advanced maths background and who wish to tailor their MFin degree towards a more quantitative direction, we are able to offer some very demanding electives.
 Cambridge has several faculty members who are leaders in the areas of mathematical finance, advanced econometrics and computer modelling.